Science, Math, and Research Training (SMART)

 *If you have Advanced Placement (AP) credit in Calculus, be sure to read the Incoming Advanced Placement (AP) Credit Information

-BIOL 192 satisfies the general education requirement for natural science (FSNB), as well as required for majors/minors in biology as well as biochemistry and molecular biology.
+BIOL 192 satisfies the natural science inquiry (AINS), as well as required for majors/minors in biology as well as biochemistry and molecular biology.

-MATH 211 satisifies the general education requirement for symbolic reasoning (FSSR), as well as required for many majors
+MATH 211 satisifies the symbolic reasoning inquiry (AISR), as well as required for many majors

-CHEM 192 satisfies the general education requirement for natural science (FSNC), as well as required for majors/minors in chemistry as well as biochemistry and molecular biology.
+CHEM 192 is required for majors/minors in chemistry as well as biochemistry and molecular biology.

 • Specific Course Information